Corebridge Financial, Inc. research snapshot

 Valuation and margin of safety

-On operating earnings CRBG looks inexpensive near 7x, but GAAP earnings and book value remain noisy.
+On operating earnings CRBG looks inexpensive near 7x, but GAAP earnings and book value remain noisy and the stock trades near the middle of its 52-week range.
 Margin of safety depends on whether the investor trusts adjusted ROE, free capital generation, buybacks, and post-merger ownership economics more than headline GAAP volatility.

 Source-backed data